awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 The `AWS/EC2` namespace includes the following Amazon EBS metrics for the Nitro\-based instances\.
 For the list of Nitro\-based instance types, see [Instances built on the Nitro System](instance-types.md#ec2-nitro-instances)\.

-Metric values for Nitro\-based instances will always be integers \(whole numbers\), whereas values for Xen\-based instances support decimals\.
-Therefore, low instance CPU utilization on Nitro\-based instances may appear to be rounded down to 0\.

 | Metric | Description |
 | --- | --- |